smartcontractkit/documentation/docs/beta-launch/avasummit/overview.md

 ### Requirements

-This guide assumes that you know how to create and deploy smart contracts on Avalanche Fuji Testnet using the following tools:
+This guide assumes that you know how to create and deploy smart contracts on the Avalanche Fuji Testnet using the following tools:

 - [The Remix IDE](https://remix.ethereum.org/)
 - [MetaMask](https://metamask.io/)